If you are highly sensitive, a deep thinker/feeler, and are unusually perceptive, chances are you may have had (or have) existential depression.

-- Situational — or caused by external events such as a death, tragedy, loss of employment, etc.
+- Situational Depression — caused by external events such as a death, tragedy, loss of employment, etc.

-- Hormonal — caused by an internal imbalance of chemicals
+- Hormonal Depression — caused by an internal imbalance of chemicals

-- Seasonal — caused by the changing of seasons (as seen in seasonal affective disorder)
+- Seasonal Depression — caused by the changing of seasons (as seen in seasonal affective disorder)

-- Intrapersonal — caused by toxic beliefs and perceptions that lead to low self-worth
+- Intrapersonal Depression — caused by toxic beliefs and perceptions that lead to low self-worth

-- Existential — caused by a lack of meaning and soul connection
+- Existential Depression — caused by a lack of meaning and Soul connection

 What is Existential Depression?

-In a nutshell, existential depression is a spiritual crisis.
-It is crippling, profound, pervasive and highly personal in nature.
+In a nutshell, existential depression is a type of spiritual emergency.
+It is crippling, profound, pervasive, and highly personal in nature.
+Most people who experience existential depression feel numb, lost, and empty inside.
+These people tend to be philosophical deep thinkers and feelers who want to understand the meaning of life.
 Clinically, existential depression falls into a “grey” area as it is often classified as “uncaused,” although it can sometimes be triggered by internal or external crises.